Erie, Pennsylvania: Libraries

+Historic structures

 Along West 6th Street is Millionaires Row, a collection of 19th-century Victorian mansions.
 The John Hill House is one of the notable residences.
 First Presbyterian Church of the Covenant, a well-known landmark, is also located here.
 The Watson-Curtze Mansion, one of the most notable residences on this street, is also home to the Erie County Historical Society.
 Permanent and rotating exhibits showcase the life of some of Erie's influential founders and the development of Erie.

 The Erie Land Light stands at the foot of Lighthouse Street.
 The lighthouse was built in 1818 and replaced in 1867.

 The Bicentennial Tower, on Dobbins Landing at the foot of State Street, was built in 1995−96 to celebrate the city's bicentennial.
 It is 187 ft tall and gives a panoramic view of Lake Erie and downtown.
 The Blasco Library and Erie Maritime Museum are its neighbors to the east.
-Presque Isle Downs opened on February 28, 2007, and was the fourth slots parlor in the state and the first in Western Pennsylvania.
-Table games opened at the casino on July 8, 2010.

-Erie has been the location for many movies, including the hometown for fictional band The Wonders in That Thing You Do! featuring Tom Hanks.
-It is mentioned in the film Wall Street as the location of the fictional company Anacott Steel.
-Erie is the hometown of Train lead singer, Patrick Monahan.
-Erie is also the hometown of Marc Brown, the author and illustrator of Arthur books and TV series.